autogluon/tabrepo/README.md

 precomputed results.
 We also store and expose model predictions so any ensembling strategy can also be benchmarked cheaply by just querying precomputed results.

-We give scripts from the paper so that one reproduce all experiments that compare different models and portfolios strategies against state-of-the-art AutoML systems.
+We give scripts from the paper so that one can reproduce all experiments that compare different models and portfolio strategies against state-of-the-art AutoML systems.

 The key features of the repo are: